richardszalay/richardszalay.github.io/_drafts/ios-deploy-pipeline-3-setup-and-build-test-phase.md

 I'm not going to walk through how to setup fastlane, since this is not a fastlane tutorial.
 We don’t need any of the default lanes, so you can delete them if you don’t need then.
 We also won't need any if the other config files (Matchfile, Deliverfile) though, again, you're free to keep them if they work for you.
 You could even skip initializing fastlane and start writing your "lanes" (tasks) yourself.

 One recommendation I will make is to use a Gemfile and the "bundle exec" syntax for both fastlane and any other build tools you might be using (ie. Cocoapods).
 These tools often break compatibility and a Gemfile allows you to lock the version local to your app, rather than relying on the globally installed version.

+You may need to add some variables to your `.bashrc` to set the locale to en_US.UTF-8 to avoid any "invalid byte sequence" errors.
+See [fastlane/#488](https://github.com/fastlane/fastlane/issues/488) for more details.

 Also keep in mind that, for all fastlane actions, almost all of their options can be specified as arguments, environment variables, or in a separate configuration file.
 Don't be afraid to look at the source code and use GitHub's "search in repository" feature.
 Here's a direct link to all the actions we're using: